Currency:

 }

-Thanks to this, among the links on your site, not only the "page" by default, but "author" will also acquire their Polish equivalents.
+Thanks to this, among the links on your site, not only the default WordPress "page" but also the "author" will acquire their Polish equivalents.

-8 If you are using WordPress, please note attention to the WP-PageNavi plugin.
+8 If you use WordPress, check out the WP-PageNavi plugin.

-Staying with the above mentioned CMS, pagination will be completely taken care of by the plugin mentioned in the title of this section, namely WP-PageNavi.
+Staying with the aforementioned CMS, pagination will be completely taken care of by the plugin mentioned in the title of this section, namely WP-PageNavi.

 With it, you can easily set labels for all functional pages ("first", "last", "next", "previous" and many others), as well as configure several other very useful options.